 But I believe on top of all the above important factors, the following factors played a vital role in this extraordinary success as well:

 - They had a clear “WHY” to start with

-- Their “WHY” reflected clearly with their home page design
+- Their “WHY” reflected clearly in their home page design

 - To me above two elements makes the killer combination to build a website that performs really good

-Have a look on the home pages of MSN & Yahoo.
+Have a look at the home pages of MSN & Yahoo.